 People have always enjoyed playing games, but board games are becoming more popular and more sophisticated than ever.
-Learn all about the psychology, dynamics and design of board games and have some fun playing yourself!
+Learn all about the psychology, dynamics and design of board games!

 Monopoly, Risk, Yahtzee, Mens-erger-je-niet (Ludo)… These might be some of the games you grew up with as a child.
 A lot has changed since then.
 Games have become more strategic, more cooperative, more elaborate and (even) more fun.
 What hasn’t changed is that games provide us with an opportunity to socialize, compete and relax – preferably all at the same time.

-During this evening we dive into the world of modern board gaming with the expert guidance of game researcher Max Birk and game developer Bart Latten.
-The Knights of the Kitchen Table will be present to introduce some fun games that you can easily participate in after the lectures.
+In this video lecture, we dive into the world of modern board gaming with the expert guidance of game researcher Max Birk and game developer Bart Latten.

 Bart Latten is co-owner of the Dutch board game developing company Black Box Adventures.
-He will talk about game mechanics and show what's involved in designing a game; from the initial idea all the way to actually putting a new game on the market.
+He talks about game mechanics and show what's involved in designing a game; from the initial idea all the way to actually putting a new game on the market.

-This program is organized by the Knights of the Kitchen Table in collaboration with Studium Generale.
+This program was organized by the Knights of the Kitchen Table in collaboration with Studium Generale.